Feitze de Vries

 The Aalten Resistance Strike Force

-After his release, he soon had to report as a professional soldier.
-He decided to go into hiding, first in Hummelo, then in Aalten.
-He stayed with the Heersink farming family on the Kriegerdijk in the Haart area.
-In Aalten, he co-founded the Aalten Assault Group (Knokploeg) with Cornelis Ruizendaal, Jan Ket, and Jaap Allersma, under the supervision of LO leader ‘Ome Jan’ Wikkerink.
-His resistance alias was Gerrit.
-He committed many acts of resistance, such as raids on distribution offices.
+Following his release, he was soon required to report for duty as a professional soldier.
+He decided to go into hiding, first in Hummelo and later in Aalten.
+He moved in with the Heersink farming family on Kriegerdijk in Haart.
+In Aalten, together with Cornelis Ruizendaal, Jan Ket, and Jaap Allersma, he founded the Aalten combat group under the supervision of LO leader Ome Jan (Uncle Jan) Wikkerink.
+His resistance name was Gerrit.
+He carried out many acts of resistance, such as raids on distribution offices.

-As liberation approached, he gave military training to the Barlo resistance group (in Jan Ligterink’s clog-making workshop).
-In mid-April 1945, he became platoon commander of the 2nd Platoon of the 1st Company of the Dutch National Battalion.
-Acting as flank protection for the Canadian Army, this ‘Achterhoek army’ liberated villages on the Veluwe from remaining Germans and NSB members.
-The company moved further toward Scherpenzeel and Amersfoort.
+As liberation approached, he provided military training to the Barlo resistance group (in Jan Ligterink’s clog-making workshop).
+In mid-April 1945, he became platoon commander of the 2nd platoon of the 1st company of the Dutch National Battalion.
+Serving as flank security for the Canadian army, this Achterhoek army liberated villages in the Veluwe from remaining Germans and NSB (National Socialist Movement) members.
+The company advanced as far as Scherpenzeel and Amersfoort.

 After the war